AFT Arrow FAQ

 Select the pipe or pipes and choose the Reverse Direction feature on the Arrange menu.

-How do I access pipe and junction Specifications windows from the Model Data window?
+How do I access pipe and junction Properties windows from the Model Data window?

-In the Model Data tabular displays, click the far-left column where the pipe or junction number is located and the appropriate Specifications window will be opened.
+In the Model Data displays, double click the row corresponding to the pipe or junction of interest and the Properties window for that object will open.

 How do I display only selected pipes or junctions in the output?